9 May 2025

 Fourth: even the case numbering is plausible and within the range for the year in question – eg, the Administrative Court had at least 3562 numbered cases in 2020 – and so a 2020 case numbered 2435 would not seem strange.

-And fifth: they are all recent (2020 onwards) cases against local authorities – again, exactly what one would expect to see in a legal submission in a case about local councils in a well-litigated, always moving area like housing.
+And fifth: they are all recent (2020 onwards) cases against local authorities – again, exactly what one would expect to see in a legal submission in a case about local councils in a well-litigated, always-moving area like housing.
 You would expect to see a bias towards recent cases to illustrate legal points in this context.

-So all the cases not only look look normal, but they are utterly plausible names and citations for housing judicial review cases.
+So all the cases not only look look normal, but they are plausible names and citations for housing judicial review cases.

 The cases are not only superficially plausible, they are deeply plausible and on many levels.